Looking for the best playgrounds in Blacktown to keep your kids active, entertained and outdoors? You’ve come to the right place!

 Location: 71 Seven Hills Road South, Seven Hills

-Mount Druitt Pavilion and Public Domain
+10. Mount Druitt Pavilion and Public Domain

-A favourite with locals, this vibrant space has a huge rainbow-shaped shade canopy (made from 20 kilometres of rope!), expanded playground and a ping pong table.
+While not your typical playground, the charmingly colourful Mount Druitt Pavilion and Public Domain is a favourite with locals!
+Brighten up your day with a trip to this vibrant space and behold the huge rainbow-shaped shade canopy (made from 20 kilometres of rope!), expanded play area and a ping pong table.
 There’s also a permanent stage for performances and events, as well as plenty of tables for picnic catch-ups with friends.

 Still not convinced?
-The Mount Druitt Pavilion and Public Domain is an award-winning space, recently taking out gold at the 2025 Better Future World Design Awards and the Better Future Gov Design Awards!
+The Mount Druitt Pavilion and Public Domain is an award-winning space, taking out gold at the 2025 Better Future World Design Awards and the Better Future Gov Design Awards!

 Location: Pascoe Walk, Mount Druitt